Category: Family Law and Custody

 Strategic legal guidance for a peaceful transition.

-The deposition disaster that cost a father his visitation rights I watched a client lose their entire claim in the first ten minutes of a deposition because they ignored one simple rule about silence.
-He was a good father, but he was emotional.
-The opposing divorce lawyer asked a single, open-ended question about the mother’s…
+The air in a high-stakes deposition often smells like ozone and mint, a sterile scent that masks the underlying tension of a family being torn apart by a map.
+I watched a client lose their entire claim in the first ten minutes of a deposition because they ignored one simple rule about silence.
+They felt…

 Read more